somefunAgba/bvp_lrs/README.md

 ```

-This RMSProp example shows how to plug the schedule into a PyTorch Optimizer class.
+This RMSProp example above shows how to plug the schedule into a PyTorch Optimizer class.

 ## Example: 8-point BVP profiles